art-suite/art-suite-foundations/packages/@art-suite/web-worker/README.md

         # to register all your handlers, call this one or more times:
         WorkerRpc.register ...

-        # call for each each worker you want to listen for RPC calls from,
+        # Call for each each worker you want to listen for RPC calls from,
-        # and bind any remote procedures you want to be able to invoke on that specific worker-thread
+        # and bind any remote procedures you want to be able to invoke on
+        # that specific worker-thread.
         aBoundWorker = new WorkerRpc worker,
           bind: ...
           bindWithPromises: ...